 The Traveler (Android)

 One of the most used apps on my Android.
 This app will organize, document and store your travel plans in a single virtual road trip scrapbook.
-The app also adds markers to your map to correspond to all videos and photos you take.
+The app also adds markers to your map that correspond to all videos and photos you take.
+So even if you want to share your journey with others or earn some money on platforms like Newsflare (https://www.newsflare.com/sellyourvideo), this will make it easier to access the videos as well as know exactly where you took them.
 It’s a digital trip journal designed for anyone who is traveling and wants to capture their experiences.
 Features:

 * Capture photos, videos and audio on your trip and a marker will be added to the map